-6.2 In 2017 there was one wharf in North East England where crushed rock was landed for aggregate use (see Table 6.1 below).
-This is located at on the River Tyne in Tyne and Wear.
-Rock for aggregates uses has been imported via the Port of Blyth in Northumberland, Port of Tyne and the Port of Sunderland in previous years but not during the 2017 survey period.
+6.2 In 2018 there was one site in North East England where crushed rock was landed for aggregate use (see Table 6.1 below).
+This site is located on the River Tyne in Tyne and Wear.
+Rock for aggregates uses has been imported via the Port of Blyth in Northumberland, Port of Tyne and the Port of Sunderland in previous years but not during the 2018 survey period.
 Further details of the both active and inactive sites are provided in Appendix 1.
-There are no active wharves importing crushed rock for aggregate use in County Durham and Tees Valley.
+There are no active wharves importing crushed rock for aggregate use in County Durham or Tees Valley.

-Table 6.1: Wharves in North East England for the importation of crushed rock aggregate, 2017
+Table 6.1: Sites in North East England for the importation of crushed rock aggregate, 2018

-Sub-area Active sites in 2017 Inactive sites in 2017 County Durham Northumberland Port of Blyth (Battleship Wharf) Tyne and Wear Hayhole Road Wharf Sunderland (Greenwells Quay) WharfPort of Tyne Tees Valley
+Sub-area Active sites in 2018 Inactive sites in 2018 County Durham Northumberland Port of Blyth (Battleship Wharf) Tyne and Wear Hayhole Road Wharf Sunderland (Greenwells Quay) WharfPort of Tyne Tees Valley